1346 Assistant Director of Safety and Transportation

 CLASSIFICATION NUMBER 1346

-Under the direction of the Director, the Assistant Director, Safety and Transportation assists with leadership of the department.
-The Assistant Director, Safety and Transportation develops and implements the University's public safety program which is designed to anticipate and identify crime, accident, fire, and other loss risks and initiate action to remove or reduce public safety risks.
-The Assistant Director, Safety and Transportation manages public safety operations and supervises public safety personnel, develops and maintains standards of performance for activities performed by public safety personnel, and monitors progress in achieving performance standards.
-The Assistant Director, Safety and Transportation coordinates with other law enforcement agencies and the Springfield Police Department Substation, identifying and coordinating technical and professional resources to ensure the most effective law enforcement and public safety operation for the campus.
-The Assistant Director, Safety and Transportation advises University administration on law enforcement and safety issues, plans and implements safety training programs, develops, reviews, and maintains the emergency operations plan, and maintains Clery statistics.
-The Assistant Director, Safety and Transportation directly supervises Radio Communications, Public Safety, and Parking Administration and provides management oversight of the Motor Pool and Transit Operations.
+Under the direction of the Director, the Assistant Director of Safety and Transportation assists with leadership of the department.
+The Assistant Director of Safety and Transportation develops and implements the University's public safety program which is designed to anticipate and identify crime, accident, fire, and other loss risks and initiate action to remove or reduce public safety risks.
+The Assistant Director of Safety and Transportation manages public safety operations and supervises public safety personnel, oversees the development of and maintains standards of performance for activities performed by public safety personnel, and monitors progress in achieving performance standards.
+The Assistant Director of Safety and Transportation coordinates with other law enforcement agencies and the Springfield Police Department Substation, identifying and coordinating technical and professional resources to ensure the most effective law enforcement and public safety operation for the campus.
+The Assistant Director of Safety and Transportation advises University administration on law enforcement and safety issues, oversees the planning and implementation of safety training programs, develops, reviews, and maintains the emergency operations plan, and maintains Clery statistics.
+The Assistant Director of Safety and Transportation directly supervises Radio Communications, Public Safety, and Parking Administration and provides management oversight of the Motor Pool and Transit Operations.